How Do I File a Claim?

 - Tell your supervisor that you are hurt immediately, even if you think your injury is minor and will heal without medical attention.

 - Obtain any necessary medical attention.
-Which may be getting first aid, seeing a doctor or going to the emergency room.
+This may include first aid, seeing a doctor or going to the emergency room.

 - Maintain all relevant medical and payment records for possible future use.